 The feature set is barebones compared to dedicated detectors.
 Sapling's free tier limits you to 2,000 characters per scan (roughly 300-400 words).
 That's barely enough for a single paragraph.
 It offers no batch processing, no plagiarism checking, and no detailed sentence-level reports in its free version.
 There's a Chrome extension that adds a "Detect AI" button on platforms like ChatGPT and Claude, which is convenient.
 But convenience doesn't matter if the results aren't trustworthy.

-Sapling does offer an API (currently free for low-volume use) and paid plans starting at $25/month, which puts it in the same price range as premium competitors like Originality.ai ($14.95/month) and Winston AI ($18/month).
+Sapling does offer an API (currently free for low-volume use) and paid plans starting at $25/month, which puts it in the same price range as premium competitors like Originality.ai and Winston AI.
 Those tools at least have independent accuracy data to back up their claims.
-Sapling's accuracy drops roughly 40% for texts under 200 words, and non-English detection falls below 70% accuracy in testing.
+Sapling's accuracy also degrades on short passages (a few hundred words or fewer), and it is markedly less reliable on non-English content.
 If you're working with short-form content or anything outside English, Sapling is particularly unreliable.

-The Perkins et al. (2024) study found that baseline AI detector accuracy averaged just 39.5% across six major tools.
-Sapling wasn't included in that specific study, but the broader conclusion applies: no detector is reliable enough to serve as the sole basis for judging whether text is human or AI.
+The Perkins et al. (2024) study found that baseline AI detector accuracy averaged just 39.5% across seven major tools.
+Sapling wasn't included in that specific study, but the broader conclusion holds.
+A 2026 study by Hadra and colleagues tested 192 texts and found leading detectors managed only 61-69% accuracy, with false-positive rates reaching as high as 83% on genuine student writing.
+No detector is reliable enough to serve as the sole basis for judging whether text is human or AI.
 Understanding how AI detectors work reveals why this is the case.
-And Sapling, with its 90% false positive rate on human text, sits near the bottom of that already-shaky field.
+And Sapling, with its 90% false-positive rate on human text, sits near the bottom of that already-shaky field.

 The Best Sapling AI Alternatives in 2026